WCAG 2.1 – AT Testing Guide

 • Provide sufficient time for entry.

-• Avoid content that flashes.
+• Avoid content that flashes or quick moving banners.

 • Ensure activation targets are a sufficient size.